This website uses cookies to improve your experience. We'll assume you're ok with this, but you can opt-out if you wish. Cookie settingsACCEPT

 Is there any consensus on Harrogate's £7.9m Station Gateway project?

-A proposal to pedestrianise James Street in Harrogate, which is being consulted on as part of the Station Gateway plans.
+A proposal to pedestrianise James Street in Harrogate, which was consulted on as part of the Station Gateway plans.

 Over the past month, Harrogate businesses and residents group have responded to a consultation on the town’s £7.9 million Station Gateway proposals.